Pre Registration through ACE

 (cohort learning community)

 Thank you for your interest in ACE Learning Communities.
-The ACE registration deadline has been extended to July 15, 2015 at 5:00 PM (HST).
+ACE registration is open from May 15 @7:00 AM to July 15 @5:00 PM (HST).

 I have finished reading the information below and would like to register:

 What is ACE?

 Access to College Excellence (ACE) is a learning community program that places cohorts of up to fifteen freshmen into clusters of two to three general education courses with a one-credit integrating seminar (CAS 110).
 ACE gets students started on their graduation requirements and creates a positive social and academic network in their first semester.

 We understand that starting college can often times be a daunting experience.
 Through, ACE, our hope is to help freshmen achieve their highest potential of academic and social successes.